MarginaliaSearch/www.marginalia.nu/content/log/94_warc_warc.md

 I probably could have rolled my own WARC library to avoid some of this work, but I'm not sure the juice is worth the squeeze.
 It works well enough for now.

-This change has been somewhat frought with gotchas, since the needs for a web archiving project, and the needs of a search engine crawler isn't always 100% exactly the same, so some minor extensions were necessary.
+This change has been somewhat fraught with gotchas, since the needs for a web archiving project, and the needs of a search engine crawler isn't always 100% exactly the same, so some minor extensions were necessary.
 The WARC standard seems to have been drafted with the insight that this is likely going to be a common scenario, and is requires that processing software ignores records it doesn't